nicolalgallacher/ChaosStudioHack/README.md

 Did the architecture handle the outage in the way you thought?
 Was there a full outage or was the architecture able to stay running?

-**Write a breif summary of how the architecture preformed during the experiment compared to what you had hypothesised**
+**Write a brief summary of how the architecture preformed during the experiment compared to what you had hypothesised**

 ## Step 5: Improve
 How would you improve the architecture based on your experiment results?